Configuration and Benchmarking of $\mathrm{e}^+\mathrm{e}^-$ Processes with K4GeneratorsConfig: Introduction

 The alpha release of \GeneratorsConfig is currently available both as a standalone package and as an integrated component of the \keyhep~\cite{Key4hep:2022xly} software stack, which is used by all future collider projects.
 As a standalone tool, it focuses on generating the required runcards for various Monte Carlo generators based on user-provided physics inputs.
-Within \keyhep, the tool goes a step further by providing scripts to automatically execute the corresponding generators, streamlining the simulation process.
-Additionally, for users working within \keyhep, \GeneratorsConfig offers the capability to convert all generated Monte Carlo events into a standardized format, such as \edmhep~\cite{Gaede:2021izq,Gaede:2022leb}.
-This ensures compatibility with downstream analysis workflows and promotes consistency across simulations.
+Furthermore it provides scripts to automatically execute the corresponding generators within \keyhep.
+Working in \keyhep the package can launch the event generation step and provide comparisons process by process between generators.
+Additionally \GeneratorsConfig offers the capability to convert all generated Monte Carlo events into \edmhep~\cite{Gaede:2021izq,Gaede:2022leb}.

 The tests for the \GeneratorsConfig package, using github actions, run a Continuous Integration (CI) pipeline based on a \keyhep software stack providing the workflows.
 This integration ensures that the software is consistently validated with every update or change.
 By leveraging the CI infrastructure, the package undergoes a series of automated tests that check its functionality, compatibility, and performance across different environments.
 These tests include validating the generation of runcards, checking the conversion of physics information into generator-specific inputs, and ensuring that the results are reproducible and consistent across different Monte Carlo generators.
 The CI system runs these tests on multiple platforms, guaranteeing that any issues are detected early in the development process.
 This automated testing process greatly enhances the reliability and stability of the \GeneratorsConfig package, making it easier for developers and users to integrate the tool into their workflows with confidence.